luissilva1044894/Pyrez/README.md

 **Pyrez** is an easy to use (a)synchronous wrapper for [*Hi-Rez Studios*](https://www.hirezstudios.com "Hi-Rez Studios") API that supports [*Paladins*](https://www.paladins.com "Paladins Game"), [*Realm Royale*](https://www.realmroyale.com "Realm Royale Game") and [*Smite*](https://www.smitegame.com "Smite Game").

+### Features
+* Entire coverage of Hi-Rez Studios API endpoints.
+* Use the same client for sync and async usage.
+* Easy to use with an object oriented design.

 ----------

 **Use this badge in your project's Readme to show you're using Pyrez!
 The markdown code is below.**